 HTC has introduced a new style of branding phones with single or double letters at the end.
-So far, we have seen the Desire and One series of smartphones available globally.
+So far, we have seen the Desire and One series of Android smartphones available globally.
 Joining the Desire V and Desire C was the last announced smartphone Desire X. This smartphone basically rests between the Desire V and Desire C models.

 The design of HTC’s Desire X has been inspired by the HTC One X smartphone, and the device is packed with enough hardware to deliver suitable performance.
 Desire X is meant for customers on a slightly higher mid-range budget.
 Here is our account of the brief time we spent with the Desire X.